piccolo-orm/piccolo_web/image/app/md/is_async_worthwhile.md

  * threads
  * processes
  * greenlets (lightweight, non-system threads)
- * implicit yielding (gevent, and eventlet)

 Traditionally, each unit of work which needs to operate concurrently would be assigned to a separate process or thread.
 Threads and processes are operating system constructs, and are expensive to create.
-It's up to the operating system when it schedules If a program requires thousands of threads ...
-It's also very easy to trash a program which operates this way - each connection takes up operating system resources, making a DOS attack trivial.
+It's up to the operating system when it schedules them to run, not the program.
+If a program requires thousands of threads, the constant switching between them can result in poor system performance.

+One solution is to use green threads instead, which are managed by the program itself, and not the operating system.
+Popular implementations of this approach are gevent and eventlet.
+Your code is run in greenlets, and the Python socket library is patched, so whenever your program is blocked on a network request it'll switch to another greenlet, and run that instead.

+The benefits of green threads, is you can make a traditional synchronous program work asyncronously with little effort.
+Sometimes you'll get unexpected behaviour, where a third party library doesn't play nice with the patched socket library.
+It also depends on your preference for implicit vs explicit code.
+With asyncio, you'll have a bunch of async / await statements, but it makes it clearer when context switches are happening, which does align with the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) - 'Explicit is better than implicit'.

+implicit yielding

+An example of a thread and process based based program is the Apache web server.

+## What are the problems with asyncio?

+...

 ## What does asyncio give us?